giuliodondi/kOS-Shuttle_OPS1/README.md

 The caveat is that "full power" is an ambiguous term in this situation.
 For this reason we define the Rated Power Level (100% RPL) as 2090 kN, the max thrust of the original variant.
 This is significant because for the later part of the Shuttle program, when they used the RS-25D variant, the nominal throttle setting was 104% RPL and boosted to the full 109% RPL in case of an abort.
 This was done to reduce wear and risk of failure on the engines, it's all realistic and simulated by the script.

-After MECO the script wil automatically:
+After MECO the script will automatically:
 - trigger ET sep
 - command an RCS vertical translation manoeuvre
 - close the umbilical doors